 - Includes the main ideas of the body paragraphs or your essay’s conclusion.

-We went through some aspects of how to start an essay, but if nobody wants to read what you’ve written, what’s the point?
+We went through some aspects of a solid opening paragraph, but if nobody wants to read what you have written, what is the point?
 How are you going to grab the reader’s attention?
-Do you want to make everyone want to read your essay?
-Then, you’ll need some good hooks.
+Do you want to make everyone want to read your paper?
+Then, you will need some good hooks.

 Have you ever listened to TED talks?
-Do you remember when, at some point, you thought, “I want to know the answer” or “And, what’s next?”
+Do you remember when, at some point, you thought, “I want to know the answer,” or “And, what is next?”
 Those examples show how great hooks work and grab the reader’s attention.
-That’s what can make someone keep reading your paper.
-Your thoughts can change their viewpoints, and your essay writing should let them know that.
-For instance, essay introduction examples for narrative, descriptive, argumentative, and expository essays can provide a clear idea of how to start an essay effectively.
+That is what can make someone keep reading your paper.
+Your thoughts can change their viewpoints, and your opening sentence should let them know that.
+Model openings for narrative, descriptive, argumentative, and expository pieces give a clear idea of how to begin effectively.

 An essay hook can intrigue, provoke, amuse, or puzzle — it all depends on your intent and the writing’s mood.
-Let’s consider an attention-grabber in the context of an environment protection topic.
+Let’s consider an attention-grabber in the context of environmental protection.
 Introduction examples, such as using shocking or amusing facts, can be particularly effective in grabbing the reader’s attention right from the start.

 Intriguing